|Assistant Headteacher, SENDCo||Mrs Helen Ashton-Braithwaite|

 One of the teaching assistants screens students for dyslexic traits.
 If any traits are identified intervention is put into place from one of the literacy programmes.
 Parents are informed of the findings as well as strategies that are sent to all the students teaching staff.
 Overlays are also provided if students find them useful.

-All students take the Lucid Exact test which is a one hour electronic assessment that gives details about each students literacy skills as well as their processing skills.
+Students take the Lucid Exact test which is a one hour electronic assessment that gives details about each student’s literacy skills as well as their processing skills.
 If their score is lower than average they may be entitled to special exam arrangement including extra time or a reader.
-We also use the Wrat 4 test as further evidence if a student scores significantly lower than average.

-An advanced teaching assistant runs this group for students who suffer from social exclusion and/or need help to deal with their emotions.
-It takes place every week for 1 hour after school in the Learning Zone where the students can learn skills to open up and confront their feelings as well as be able to build trusting friendships.
+An advanced teaching assistant is able to run this group for students who suffer from social isolation and/or need help to deal with their emotions.
+It takes place in the Inclusion department where students can learn skills to open up and confront feelings as well as be able to build trusting relationships with adults and friendships with peers.

 Every year in the summer term, we offer a transition programme for vulnerable students to familiarise themselves with the school and staff.
-This runs for 3 weeks with students attending one morning a week.
-The Inclusion staff run the programme as well as collect and return students to their primary schools.
-The Key Stage 3 Lead Learning Manager is involved in the programme as all primary schools are visited prior to this intervention by themselves and the SENCO.
+This runs prior to the whole school transition days.
+The Year 7 Student Support Officer is involved in the programme as all primary schools are visited prior to this intervention by themselves and the SENCO.
 The Achievement Team Leader/SENCO visits the SEN/vulnerable students who are identified by the primary school SENCO to plan for any intervention they may need once they start HHS.

 Harrogate High School is fortunate to have a range of ex-professionals that come into school on a Friday morning to mentor students on a one to one basis.
 Students can request a mentor to help with academic and/or career progression as well as other issues they may want advice on.
 An advanced teaching assistant manages this programme.